bostelma/gazebo_sim/README.md

 - one tree with two species, 0.5 each produces error
 - crash on reset:   [Err] [SceneManager.cc:223] Visual: [Procedural Forest] already exists terminate called after throwing an instance of 'std::bad_optional_access'
-- Tree height seems to be smaller in comparison to original implementation